mellowmorgan/mario-foods-site/README.md

 ## Description

-This project was created for Epicodus bootcamp to show proficiency in Rails with Active Record.
+This project was created for Epicodus bootcamp to show proficiency in Rails with Active Record as well as generating a user with user functionality/authentication using Devise.
 The application is for Mario's company to organize products and their reviews.
-The user can add/remove/edit products and reviews belonging to them, shows one-to-many relationship.
+The admin user add/remove/edit products and reviews belonging to them, while non-user admin can only view products, reviews, and add reviews.
+Shows one-to-many relationship.

 ## Database Schema